mkovero/7226ctrl/README.md

 - Boost limit maps (tested and works)
 - Boost limiting (eg. drop boost on shifts) (tested and works)
 - w124 wire-speedometer (tested and works)
+- Fuel pump control on idle (tested and works)
+- vehicle speed reading based on tire size and diff ratio with and without engine rpm (tested and works)
+- rpm reading (tested and works)

 Implemented but needs real life testing:
 - adaptative shift pressure (works in lab)
 - External datalogging (format, method, works in lab)
-- Fuel pump control on idle (initial pressure on startup, enable pumps after certain RPM, works in lab)
 - evaluateGear, make sure which gear is in (works in lab)
 - n2/n3 speed sensors (works in lab)
-- vehicle speed reading based on tire size and diff ratio with and without engine rpm (works in lab)
-- rpm reading (works in lab)
 - w124 rpm meter (works in theory)
+- oil temperature (works in lab)

 Work in progress:
 - External datalogging (hardware implementation, visualization)

 Not started/pending:
-- oil temperature (pending sensor installation)
 - PID controlled PWM for temperature stability
 - percentual map reads preferably without floats (eg. value between point x and y).

-Considered:
 - Electric steering wheel support

 work by Markus Kovero (mui@mui.fi) with regards to Tuomas Kantola.